mjc-school/MJC-School/stage #3/module #4. REST Basics - Spring Web/lesson #4. Spring REST/content.md

 ## Spring REST Application Configuration

 Spring framework provides two ways of configuring a RESTful application:
-- using xml configuration files such as web.xml and SpringApplicationContext.xml;
+- using xml configuration files such as web.xml and SpringApplicationContext.xml
-- using Java class.
+- using Java class

 Let's consider the most widely used approach to configuring a spring REST application which is based on **Java based Web Configurations**.